Newegg Black Friday 2018 deals revealed

 Newegg and Lord & Taylor -- the authoritative Black Friday one-stop shopping source for when you need the perfect overclockable GPU to go with that scarf.

 But let's stay on target.
 Newegg's bread and butter is computer stuff: Gaming rigs, motherboards, a la carte processors, hard drives and other components.
-While other retailers such as Walmart, Best Buy and Staples are all offering up a handful of gaming desktops and laptops this year, none can match the breadth and depth of Newegg in those categories.
-And it's also got everything from niche brand systems to thermal desktop cases and all sorts of other gaming accessories.
+While other retailers like Walmart, Best Buy and Staples are all offering up a handful of gaming desktops and laptops this year, none can match the breadth and depth of Newegg in those categories.
+And it's also got everything from niche gaming brands to thermal desktop cases and all sorts of other gaming accessories.
+You can check out everything Newegg is offering in its Black Friday Ultimate Sale flyer.

 Newegg is online only -- it has no retail locations -- and a number of these deals are already live.
 In fact, some end in the next few days.